 You may have already seen our first Q&A ads.
 They feature former Governors Reubin Askew and Bob Martinez–one a Republican, the other a Democrat, both recommending higher levels of support for our universities.

 It’s an impressive ad, and the message is being heard.
 An impartial poll just out shows that more than 80 per cent of Floridians oppose cutting the budgets of public universities.
 They also oppose balancing the budget on the backs of students through tuition increases.

 Floridians are overwhelmingly concerned that inadequate state funding could weaken the quality of programs and endanger access to universities and higher-education opportunities.
 Our citizens have even said they’d prefer to see taxpayer dollars go to universities than to public safety or transportation.
 That’s a strong message!

 Every public university in Florida has adopted our Q&A program, and I encourage you to make your voice heard to support our efforts.
-You can go online (www.fsu.com) to learn about the perils facing our state universities and to send your message to university leaders and public policy makers.
+You can go online to www.fsu.com to learn about the perils facing our state universities and to send your message to university leaders and public policy makers.

 Quality and Access is a true grassroots campaign.
 It is privately funded and politically blind.
 The number of messages our legislators receive counts–and they WILL listen.

 If you are not comfortable with a technology-based response, write an op-ed piece, letter to the editor or just send a “Zing.”

 Quality is vital.
 Access is vital.
 These are constants.
 Just because we are going through difficult times doesn’t in any way mean we’re going to lower our ambitions and goals for this university.

 I believe we have among the best faculty and staff of any university in the country.
 Your dedication and commitment make this job exciting and fulfilling.